Astraeus Airlines: History

-Destinations

 Fleet

 In November 2011, the Astraeus fleet consisted of the following aircraft with an average age of 17.4 years:

 Astraeus and Iron Maiden

-The heavy metal band Iron Maiden lead singer Bruce Dickinson was a captain for Astraeus, flying the Boeing 757 aircraft when not performing with the band.
+Bruce Dickinson, lead singer of heavy metal band Iron Maiden, was a captain for Astraeus, flying the Boeing 757 aircraft when not performing with the band.
 Dickinson was also Astraeus's Marketing Director.
 Dickinson has flown many high-profile flights for Astraeus: for example, on 20 October 2010, he flew the Liverpool F.C. team to Naples, Italy, for their European Cup match against Napoli.

 Iron Maiden commissioned an Astraeus 757 as transport for their Somewhere Back in Time tour in 2008 and nicknamed it Ed Force One, flown by the lead singer Dickinson himself.
 The aircraft was converted into a combi configuration, repainted with an Iron Maiden livery and was used in this scheme until 28 May 2008.
 The same aircraft (G-OJIB) was used again on the second leg of the Somewhere Back in Time tour in 2009.
 The aircraft was also meant to be used for The Final Frontier World Tour in 2011; however on 8 February 2011 another 757-200 aircraft (G-STRX) departed Southend with a sightly differing Iron Maiden livery for the tour.